haskellfoundation/error-message-index/CONTRIBUTING.md

 To explore the full range of documentation possibilities, see [Reference: The Anatomy of a Message] below.

-## How to Document a GHC Error Code

-To document a new error code, the following workflow can be convenient.
- 1. Choose a code that you'd like to document, say `GHC-123`
- 2. One of the following modules in the `compiler` directory of the GHC source tree will have a method called `diagnosticCode` in the instance of `Diagnostic`:
-   * `GHC.Tc.Errors.Ppr` (error constructors starting `Tc`)
-   * `GHC.Driver.Errors.Ppr` (error constructors starting `Driver`)
-   * `GHC.Parser.Errors.Ppr` (error constructors starting `Pc`)
-   * `GHC.HsToCore.Errors.Ppr` (error constructors starting `Ds`)
- 3. Once the code has been found, identify the error datatype constructor that produces it.
- 4. The documentation for the constructor will be in one of the following modules.
-Read the Haddock for an explanation of the error's meaning:
-   * `GHC.Tc.Errors.Types`
-   * `GHC.Driver.Errors.Types`
-   * `GHC.Parser.Errors.Types`
-   * `GHC.HsToCore.Errors.Types`
- 5. Find the pretty-printer for the error constructor in the `X.Ppr` module.
-This will give an idea of how the message looks when rendered.
- 6. Grep the `testsuite` directory for the error text to find examples that trigger the error.
- 7. Follow the instructions below to create a page with an explanation and examples.

 ### Task Lists

 We keep track of which GHC errors are being worked on, and which still require documentation,